 Paul W. Ferguson

-In 2011, Dr. Ferguson was appointed the 19th President of the University of Maine, the State’s Land Grant, Flagship University.
-As President, Dr. Ferguson led a remarkable strategic planning process known as the Blue Sky Project promoting student success and community engagement.
-The Blue Sky Project succeeded quickly as an inclusive, creative, and integrated approach to campus planning and implementation with Pathways to realistic growth and financial sustainability.
-Dr. Ferguson, his wife Grace, and daughter, Jenny (UMaine Class of 2014), brought to the campus community a commitment to family and service.
+In 2011, Paul W. Ferguson was appointed the 19th President of the University of Maine.
+He led a remarkable strategic planning process known as the Blue Sky Project promoting student success, community engagement, campus planning and implementation with pathways to realistic growth and financial sustainability.

-Dr. Ferguson became the 15th President of Ball State University in Muncie, Indiana on August 1, 2014.
+Ferguson became the 15th President of Ball State University on Aug.
+1, 2014.